Second Industrial Revolution: Germany

 The German Empire came to rival Britain as Europe's primary industrial nation during this period.
 Since Germany industrialized later, it was able to model its factories after those of Britain, thus making more efficient use of its capital and avoiding legacy methods in its leap to the envelope of technology.
 Germany invested more heavily than the British in research, especially in chemistry, motors and electricity.
 The German concern system (known as Konzerne), being significantly concentrated, was able to make more efficient use of capital.
 Germany was not weighed down with an expensive worldwide empire that needed defense.
 Following Germany's annexation of Alsace-Lorraine in 1871, it absorbed parts of what had been France's industrial base.

 By 1900 the German chemical industry dominated the world market for synthetic dyes.
 The three major firms BASF, Bayer and Hoechst produced several hundred different dyes, along with the five smaller firms.
 In 1913 these eight firms produced almost 90 percent of the world supply of dyestuffs, and sold about 80 percent of their production abroad.
 The three major firms had also integrated upstream into the production of essential raw materials and they began to expand into other areas of chemistry such as pharmaceuticals, photographic film, agricultural chemicals and electrochemical.
 Top-level decision-making was in the hands of professional salaried managers, leading Chandler to call the German dye companies "the world's first truly managerial industrial enterprises".
 There were many spin offs from research—such as the pharmaceutical industry, which emerged from chemical research.

 Belgium

 Belgium during the Belle Époque showed the value of the railways for speeding the Second Industrial Revolution.
 After 1830, when it broke away from the Netherlands and became a new nation, it decided to stimulate industry.
 It planned and funded a simple cruciform system that connected major cities, ports and mining areas, and linked to neighboring countries.
 Belgium thus became the railway center of the region.
 The system was soundly built along British lines, so that profits were low but the infrastructure necessary for rapid industrial growth was put in place.

+Poland (Russian Empire)

+In Central and Eastern Europe, the city of Łódź emerged as a premier industrial hub, earning the moniker The Polish Manchester or The Promised Land.
+Following its designation as a factory settlement in 1823, the city underwent a demographic and industrial transformation that was unprecedented in the region.
+The arrival of the first steam engine in 1839 and the subsequent rail connection to the Warsaw-Vienna line in 1865 catalyzed its expansion.

+During the Second Industrial Revolution, Łódź became a global multicultural center for textile manufacturing, driven by massive integrated factory complexes such as those of Karol Scheibler and Izrael Poznański.
+The city's growth was uniquely fueled by its role as a primary supplier to the vast markets of the Russian Empire, leading to a population surge from under 1,000 inhabitants in 1823 to over 400,000 by the eve of World War I.